Hausdorff and packing dimensions and measures for nonlinear transversally non-conformal thin solenoids: Lipschitz vs geometric measure

 for $n$ large enough.

 So $h_n^\infty \le (t_0+\e)(\sup\eta')$ for each $\e>0$ and $n$ large enough, hence $h^\infty\le t_0 \sup\eta'$.
 By \eqref{hh*} we have $h^* > t_0 \sup\eta'$.
 Thus $h^\infty < h^*$.

 \end{proof}

 The simplest uniform dissipation, namely if ${\eta}^{-1}_n \equiv d^{-n}$, provides the partitions of $S^1$ into arcs of equal lengths to be used in estimating BD.
-In more general cases the partitions of $S^1$ into arcs between consecutive $\eta^n$ preimages of a fixed point cause difficulties and a necessity to assume (partly) uniform dissipation assumption using $\sup \eta'$ rather than $\eta'$.
-They will be overcome by restricting defining $h$ to $\mu_{t_0}$-"regular" points having $\pi_{x,y}$-images in $\Gamma$.
+In more general cases the partitions of $S^1$ into arcs between consecutive $\eta^n$ preimages of a fixed point cause difficulties and a necessity to assume the half-uniform dissipation assumption using $\sup \eta'$ rather than $\eta'$.
+They will be overcome in Section \ref{HD} in Proof of Theorem \ref{Main Theorem} by replacing $h$ by certain $h^{\rm{reg}}$ by restricting in the definition to $\mu_{t_0}$-Birkhoff regular points with respect to $\log \eta'$, restricting $\Gamma$.